ehrpg/qstar/docs/crisis.md

 If an Attack is successful, damage can be dealt to the target.
 A successful Attack **always** lowers the target's Armour, if any, by one.
-Some weapons or special Actions reduce the Armour an amount higher than that.
+Some weapons or special Actions reduce the Armour by more.

 Roll the weapon's damage dice.
-Some weapons gain additional damage from [Attribute](/character#attributes) and Actions.
+Some weapons gain additional damage from an [Attribute](/character#attributes) and Actions.

 The result of the damage roll has to be higher than the target's Toughness